 The PSC moved to dismiss for lack of a federal question, failure to state a claim, and ineffective service of process, and asked the Court to abstain because of the availability of Article 78 review under state law.
 Plaintiff made a counter-motion for summary judgment.
+Those motions remain pending.

 Plaintiff had sought a change of venue, which was denied by the Court on its own motion.
-Plaintiff filed a notice of appeal of that denial, which was dismissed by the Second Circuit.
+Plaintiff filed a notice of appeal of that denial, even though the decision was not final or a reviewable interlocutory order (28 U.S.C. §§1291-92), which was dismissed by the Second Circuit.
 In addition, another case brought on the same facts against Cablevision was dismissed in December by the same Judge, with leave to amend.

-(6) Best Payphones, Inc. v.
+(9) Best Payphones, Inc. v.
 NYPSC (Albany County Index No. 3464-03)